All Episodes

 Everybody agrees.

-The Malays were that word was invented by Jimmy Carter after Pat Cadell presented him with a poll.
+The Malays were, that word was invented by Jimmy Carter after Pat Cadell presented him with a poll.

-Pat Cadell and Jimmy Carter's pollster.
+Pat Cadell was Jimmy Carter's pollster.

-It's back in 1979, near the end of Jimmy Carter's presidency.
+It was back in 1979, near the end of Jimmy Carter's presidency.

 Pat Cadell explained the state of the American public in a memo to Carter.